-Fifteen of the Shrines are to musicians or have a musical connection: Shrines to The Beatles, Bob Marley, David Bowie, Drummers, Elvis Presley, Frank Sinatra, Jerry Garcia, Jimi Hendrix, Jimmy Buffet, John Denver (two Shrines), Michael Jackson, Liberace, Stevie Ray Vaughan, and Michael Houser of Widespread Panic.
+Fifteen of the Shrines are to musicians or have a musical connection: Shrines to The Beatles, Bob Marley, David Bowie, Drummers, Elvis Presley, Frank Sinatra, Jerry Garcia, Jimi Hendrix, Jimmy Buffett, John Denver (two Shrines), Michael Jackson, Liberace, Stevie Ray Vaughan, and Michael Houser of Widespread Panic.

 Twelve Shrines have a sports theme: Auto racing: Dale Earnhardt.
 Football: The New England Patriots and a shrine to Bear Bryant and Alabama football, Baseball: There are two baseball shrines--Fenway Park [Boston Red Sox] and Yankee Stadium [New York Yankees].
 Golf: There are five golf-related shrines--Two Shrines honor many deceased greats of the game as a group, another honors Ben Hogan alone, another honors Bobby Jones alone, and one covers the golf movie "Caddyshack."
 Hockey: A shrine dedicated to hockey.
 And another one dedicated to the Chicago Black Hawks NHL team.
 Bowling: A shrine dedicated to bowling.

-Tweny three Shrines are to locals, or persons with a local connection: Adam Dennis, Brandon Zukoff, Chris Polk, Christian Daniel Streuli, Christine E. Hardy, Chuck Severy/Todd Olson (one shrine to both men), Eric Smith, Hunter S. Thompson, Jake Foerster, Jeff Walker, John Nicoletta, Kathy Kania, Kiera Elizabeth Tongish, Nancy Pfister, Nicholas Blake Davidson, Patti Seifert, Raoul Wille, Rich Kerr, Robert D. Kesselring ("Señor Kess"), Steve Butts, Suzie W., Ksenija Ilic, Tom Cole, and Tom Sharkey.
+Tweny three Shrines honor locals, or persons with a local connection: Adam Dennis, Brandon Zukoff, Chris Polk, Christian Daniel Streuli, Christine E. Hardy, Chuck Severy/Todd Olson (one shrine to both men), Eric Smith, Hunter S. Thompson, Jake Foerster, Jeff Walker, John Nicoletta, Kathy Kania, Kiera Elizabeth Tongish, Nancy Pfister, Nicholas Blake Davidson, Patti Seifert, Raoul Wille, Rich Kerr, Robert D. Kesselring ("Señor Kess"), Steve Butts, Suzie W., Ksenija Ilic, Tom Cole, and Tom Sharkey.

-The subjects of the remaining Shrines do not fall into any neat categories: The 9/11 victims, Aspen Ski Hall of Fame members and Aspen's Skiing Pioneers, a dog named Bingo, cowboys (The Buckaroo Shrine), Chicks (The Chix Coup Shrine), pet dogs (The Dog Pound Shrine, the K9 Shrine, and a couple others), pet cats (The Kitty Cat Shrine), Marilyn Monroe, the Monkey Lounge, mountain bikes, groundhogs, Guinness, the Burning Man Festival, a children's toy called "Pooper Troopers," the cartoon character Snoopy, a shrine to Valentines, unicorns, Calvin and Hobbes, and several others.
+The subjects of the remaining Shrines do not fall into any neat categories: The 9/11 victims, Aspen Ski Hall of Fame members and Aspen's Skiing Pioneers, a dog named Bingo, cowboys (The Buckaroo Shrine), Chicks (The Chix Coup Shrine), dogs (The Dog Pound Shrine, the K9 Shrine, and a couple others), cats (The Kitty Cat Shrine), Marilyn Monroe, the Monkey Lounge, mountain bikes, groundhogs, Guinness, the Burning Man Festival, a children's toy called "Pooper Troopers," the cartoon character Snoopy, a shrine to Valentines, unicorns, Calvin and Hobbes, and several others.

-See this video, which features David Wood (https://www.facebook.com/aspenshrines), regarding Snowmass shrines, on the Snowmass Tourism web site: "Daly Dose of Snowmass – The Shrines January 8, 2014."
+See this video, which features David Wood, regarding Snowmass Shrines, on the Snowmass Tourism web site: "Daly Dose of Snowmass – The Shrines January 8, 2014."
 Click this link to view the video: https://www.youtube.com/watch?v=4EgA9fak6j0&t=46s "Have you ever stumbled across any of Snowmass’s best kept secret?
 We are talking about the Shrines, 60+ memorials to people or things hidden off the slopes and amongst the trees.
 The Shrines are unique to Aspen/Snowmass — no other resort in the country has anything quite like it.
 But you can't find them on a map, so you had better start hunting!"